menglin0320/wap-on-tensor/README.md

 ```shell
 python3 translate_and_calc_exp.py
 ```
-to get a text file that has all the translations on validation set using greedy search.
+to get a text file that has all the translations on validation set.
 And the exp rate on validation set will be printed.

 # limitation
 I didn't implement the dense encoder version of the model